 We have two Exede services available, depending on where you live.

 12 Mbps downstream / 3 Mbps upstream service in the areas covered by our ViaSat-1 satellite.
+In some areas, we also offer a 25 Mbps download speed option.

 5 Mbps downstream / 1 Mbps upstream service where our 12 Mbps service isn’t offered.